c4arl0s/8Remotes/README.md

 ```
 # 	* [Configure The Repository (Mary)](https://github.com/c4arl0s/8RemotesRysGitTutorial#8-remotes-rys-git-tutorial---content)

-First off, Mary needs to configure her repository so that we know who contributed what to the project.
+**First off, Mary needs to configure her repository so that we know who contributed what to the project**.

 ```console
 $ git config user.name "Mary"